meltingscales/minecraft-server-gcp/README.md

 ## costs

+### GCP

+- $10 yearly for domains.
+Subdomains are free.
+- Static VM IPs are very, very cheap.
+Pennies per day.
-Seems to be about $1.79 per day for a 6GB modpack that's relatively old.
+- Seems to be about $1.79 per day for 1 VM, for a 6GB modpack that's relatively old.
 May be worth checking out DigitalOcean, CreeperHost, NodeCraft, etc.

 ## notes